CarXTechnologies/dro-map-uploader/README.md

 ### Adding a mini-map

-The minimap is optional.
+Every map needs exactly one minimap.
 Create an empty object in the scene (as described above), add the **Minimap** component and select the Minimap Layer.
 In **Textures → Element 0**, assign at least one texture — MainTexture.
 While configuring the map you can use the auxiliary functions to generate a template, load it into a graphics editor and design your own minimap on top of it.

 - **Bound center** — the minimap's offset relative to the center.
 - **Bound size** — the map's size in world scale.